- Transfers: all transfers included

 - Accommodation: 7 nights’ hotel accommodation in double/twin rooms

-- Meals: 7 breakfasts and 2 lunches
+- Meals: 7 breakfasts

 - The following activities are included in the holiday: minibus tour to Nuns Valley, jeep tour to northwest terraces, whale and dolphin watching, Farmers’ Market and wine tasting, Botanical Garden visit, tour to Monte, Levada Marroços guided walk, jeep tour to Madeira peaks (the order of activities is subject to change)